Yogesh-24/Yogesh-24/README.md

 <h3 align="center">A few things about me!</h3>

-- I am frontend web developer doing all things creative to make the web a more unique and awesome place.🎯
+- I am an Aspiring Full Stack Web Developer doing all things creative to make the web a more unique and awesome place.🎯
 - Coffee, photography, music and art are my happy places〽️
 - I enjoy bringing a static design or idea to life and learning new technologies.
-- Skilled in creating responsive designs, UI Design, HTML Emails, copywriting, and social media marketing.
-- Pursuing B.Tech Information Technology(present)
+- Pursuing B.Tech in Information Technology(present)

 <br>